-British number one Boulter loses Birmingham opener
+GB number one Boulter loses in Birmingham opener

 - Live scores & order of play

-Boulter looked uncomfortable with proceedings in Birmingham as she complained to the umpire about some shots she felt were long but were not called and Zhu moved to a first-set win.
+"I didn't want to skip a week and I'm proud of myself for going out there and I gave it absolutely everything I had.

-She took Zhu's serve immediately in the second set and while the 39th-ranked Zhu instantly broke back, Boulter went on to win 12 from 13 points in a run to go from 3-1 down to 4-3 up.
+"Unfortunately I was on the losing side today but I pick myself up and we get ready for the next few events."

-There were no British women in the top 100 at the cut-off point for this year's Wimbledon, with the players reliant on wildcards or having to come through three rounds of qualifying to reach the main draw.
+There were no British women in the top 100 at the cut-off point for this year's Wimbledon, with the players relying on wildcards or having to come through three rounds of qualifying to reach the main draw.

 Earlier, second seed Jelena Ostapenko survived a scare to beat the Czech Republic's Linda Noskova 6-2 5-7 6-1, ranked 49 in the world.